dollodart/techblog/posts/lab/foss-controls/foss-controls.rst

 channel can anyways be also used as an additional power line.

-To plug serial devices into a computer which doesn't have serial ports, one can use a serial-USB converter.
+To plug serial devices into a computer which doesn't have serial ports, you can use a serial-USB converter.
 For serial devices you take a null modem cable between the internal serial port (or the external hub connected by USB) and the port on the device you are connecting to.
 Unlike the modern serial USB, the device shouldn't be